WiseGuru/ccna-definitions-vault/20 - Definitions/LACP.md

 - Open Standard
 - The switches on both sides negotiate port channel creation and maintenance
 - Interfaces are either *Active* or *Passive*
-- Support sup to 16 channel groups
+- Supports up to 16 channel groups

 # Metadata
 ### OSI or TCP/IP Layer